Werndly van der Riet: Military career

 He was awarded the Military Cross during World War II.

 He commanded Witwatersrand Rifles Regiment from 1945 to 1946 and 1 Special Service Battalion from Oct 1953 to Dec 1960.
+He completed the British Army Staff Course at Camberley, Officer Commanding SA Army College.
+Acting Chief of Staff SADF before Toby Moll.

 Awards and decorations

 General van der Riet was awarded the following: